taiyyoson/sort-algos-visualization/README.md

 This graph shows that selection sort takes the most time to sort nearly sorted arrays.
 Bubble sort had an inconsistency, indicating that the swaps made to the array were a little strange, allowing it to sort faster.

 <img width="1009" alt="Screenshot 2024-03-02 at 1 24 32 PM" src="https://github.com/Veomett/project-1-sorting-nearly-sorted-arrays-taiyyoson/assets/123409233/642bf495-638b-4580-ad5f-0d16122424ff">
 *Faster methods shown by themselves: here Insertion always took at most 1 millisecond, which is insane.

+#### *Graphs made by Google Sheets, R file also generates similar graph with a little more in-depth data analysis